Published on August 18th, 2015 | by Ruben3

 High volumes often lead to generalized profiles and the loss of individual qualities.

-The result is that there are hardly any (wide-scale) single-vineyard wines left (Valdespino Inocente is probably the best known exception) and few producers disclose the provenance of their grapes.
-It may seem surprising that the most popular Fino Tio Pepe still mentions its pagos Macharnudo and Carrascal on its labels, proving that quality and quantity can effectively go hand in hand.
+The result is that today there are hardly any (wide-scale) single-vineyard wines left – Valdespino Inocente is probably the best known exception.
+Few producers disclose the provenance of their grapes, partly because soleras go back decades so you can’t change from one day to another.
+Exceptions exist though: it may seem surprising that the most popular Fino Tio Pepe still mentions its pagos Macharnudo and Carrascal on its labels, proving that quality and quantity can effectively go hand in hand.

 The idea of terroir is common in all prestigious winemaking regions, but in the D.O.
 Jerez-Xérès-Sherry there seem to be two contrasting aspirations: one that aims for consistency (always the same quality of wine, year after year, in high quantities) and one that stresses individuality among specific wines.